JustRufus09/NoobZ-CFW/README.md

 2 Put your Switch into RCM mode.
 (Just google how to, i'm using the tinfoil trick, but it's safer to buy a RCM dongle on Amazon or ebay)

-3 Inject the hekate payload, select payloads and choose Lockpick_RCM.bin!
+3 Inject the hekate payload (https://github.com/eliboa/TegraRcmGUI/releases/), select payloads and choose Lockpick_RCM.bin!

 4 Dump the keys and reboot into hekate!